spark2k06/PCXT_MiSTer/SW/mcga/README.md

 `mcga13tsr.com` is a development DOS TSR for MCGA mode `13h` bring-up with the unmodified IBM EGA option ROM.

 See `DELIVERY.md` for the selected integration path and tradeoffs.
+See `REGRESSION.md` for the current EGA/MCGA regression log.

 It hooks `INT 10h` and handles: